lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 **Setting up AWS:**

 - By now you created and activated your AWS account.
 Continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC console.
-Click on the *Launch VPC Wizard*, and the next screen opens:
+Click on *Launch VPC Wizard*, the next screen opens:

   <img src="/assets/aws-parsec-setup/vpc-dashboard.png" width="654">